-West ($$$$) - this is where Austin’s affluent live in their large homes on tree-filled lots.
+West - this is where Austin residents live in their large homes on tree-filled lots.
 Neighborhoods like Westlake are set in the hills and have glorious winding roads that offer you glimpses of the lakes.

-Central ($$-$$$) - a good rule of thumb is that the closer to downtown you are, the higher the rental rates.
+Central - a good rule of thumb is that the closer to downtown you are, the higher the rental rates.
 Central Austin includes large, expensive homes with landscaped yards, poky student dorms, 1950s cottages and turn-of-the-century family houses.
-Some of the highlights include Hyde Park, home to university faculty, students and young professionals who own children and/or chickens; Tarrytown for the moneyed, sophisticated but quirky set; Clarksville for small, lovingly preserved homes built by Austin’s first settlers; West Campus, Riverside and North University for anyone in a Hook ‘Em Horns T-shirt; and Allandale and Rosedale for family bungalows built in the 1950s-70‘s.
+Some of the highlights include Hyde Park, home to university faculty, students and young professionals; Tarrytown for the moneyed, sophisticated but quirky set; Clarksville for small, lovingly preserved homes built by Austin’s first settlers; West Campus, Riverside and North University for anyone in a Hook ‘Em Horns T-shirt; and Allandale and Rosedale for family bungalows built in the 1950s-70‘s.

-South ($$-$$$) - neighborhoods south of the river are attracting artistic souls and gentrifying bohemians at such a pace that old-school Austinites are being priced out of the market.
-Apartments and single-family homes in SoCo command high rents because they are just south of the river; areas such as Bouldin Creek and Travis Heights boast funky houses at less-than-funky prices; while Barton Hills has 1960s ranch homes and the perfect place to raise kids given its proximity to Zilker Park.
+South - neighborhoods south of the river are attracting artistic souls and gentrifying bohemians at such a pace that old-school Austinites are being priced out of the market.
+Apartments and single-family homes in SoCo command high rents because they are just south of the river; areas such as Bouldin Creek and Travis Heights boast funky houses at less-than-funky prices; while Barton Hills has 1960s ranch homes and is close to Zilker Park.
 South Austin immediately becomes more affordable when you leave the 78704 zipcode behind you.